David Atrakchi: Film career

-David's first lead role was in the independent film Broken Idyll by Victoria Raiser.
+Atrakchi's first lead role was in the independent film Broken Idyll by Victoria Raiser.
 In 2008, he appeared as Malcolm Manville alongside Jason Statham and François Berléand in Transporter 3 by Olivier Megaton, produced and written by Luc Besson.
-Later David appeared in a series of 5 short films for Tag Heuer -Meridiist by director Pierre Morel.
+Later Atrakchi appeared in a series of 5 short films for Tag Heuer -Meridiist by director Pierre Morel.

-In 2010, he shoot for Fred Vargas book adaptation "Un Lieu Incertain" by Josée Dayan, starring alongside Jean-Hugues Anglade, Charlotte Rampling and Pascal Greggory.
-The same year David filmed Faces in the Crowd in Canada.
-Directed by Julien Magnat, it stars Milla Jovovich, Julian McMahon, Sarah Wayne Callies, Michael Shanks and Marianne Faithfull.
+In 2010, he shot for Fred Vargas book adaptation "Un Lieu Incertain" by Josée Dayan, starring alongside Jean-Hugues Anglade, Charlotte Rampling and Pascal Greggory.
+The same year Atrakchi filmed Faces in the Crowd in Canada.

 In spring 2011, he shot for Blind Watching in Portugal by Andrzej Jakimowski with Alexandra Maria Lara and Edward Hogg and two episodes for Canal+ in Prague as "Yves d'Allègre" in Borgia written by Tom Fontana with John Doman.
-David shot in November 2011 "Au Nom D'Athènes" a 2X52' for the network Arte as Xerxes with Persian dialogue.

-The same year he is shooting for HBO in Toronto throughout May 2012, Transporter: The Series directed by Bruce McDonald (director) with Chris Vance (actor) and Delphine Chanéac.
+Atrakchi shot in November 2011 "Au Nom D'Athènes" a 2X52' for the network Arte as Xerxes with Persian dialogue.
+The same year he was shooting for HBO in Toronto throughout May 2012, Transporter: The Series directed by Bruce McDonald (director).

-In 2013, David stars and produces Camille Delamarre (Brick Mansions) directorial debut film Last Call collecting over 20 nominations worldwide such as Montréal World Film Festival, Palm Springs International Festival of Short Films, Brest European Short Film Festival.
-He also receives several acting nominations and one acting award at the Festival du film de Vendôme for Pour la France directed by Shanti Masud.
+In 2013, Atrakchi starred and produced Camille Delamarre's directorial debut film Last Call.
+He receives several acting nominations and one acting award at the Festival du film de Vendôme for Pour la France directed by Shanti Masud.

-He is also the leading actor of the official video directed by Antony Hoffman (Red Planet (film)) for the Lamborghini Huracán LP 610-4, aired for the first time 4 March 2014, during the Geneva Motor Show.

-David's upcoming theatrical release is 16 December 2015 House of Time directed by Jonathan Helpert with Pierre Deladonchamps, Julie Judd, Esther Comar, Julia Piaton, Bengamin Wamgermee and Maxime Dambrin.
-The movie has premiered at the Angoulême film festival, La Baule film festival and soon at the Boulder and Austin Film Festival.

-He also acted and co-produced Frank & Lola a 2016 noir love story written and directed by Matthew Ross and starring Michael Shannon, Imogen Poots, Michael Nyqvist, Justin Long, Emmanuelle Devos and Rosanna Arquette.
+He also acted and co-produced Frank & Lola a 2016 noir love story written and directed by Matthew Ross.